nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your Mod Tracker.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>